jpehman/webauthn-guide/authentication.md

   );
 ```

-At this point, the device presents an authentication dialog to the user or, if the `transport` is `internal`, use the device to authenticate.
+At this point, the device presents an authentication dialog to the user or, if the `transport` is `internal`, uses the device to authenticate.
 The user can either authenticate or cancel the ceremony.

 ### <a id="clientSideAttestationResponse"></a> Client Side Assertion Response Handling
 Now that we have our `challengeJSON` response (`assertionJSON`) from the authenticator, we need to test it, make some minor edits, and send the response to the server.